 To develop an understanding the concept of stress its causes, symptoms and consequences.
 To develop an understanding the consequences of the stress on one's wellness, health, and work performance.

-Module I: Stress Meaning & Nature

-Characteristics

-Types of stress

-Module II: Stages and Models of Stress

-Stages of stress

-The physiology of stress
+Module I: Stress Meaning & Nature Characteristics Types of stress Module II: Stages and Models of Stress Stages of stress The physiology of stress Stimulus-oriented approach.

-Stimulus-oriented approach.

 Response-oriented approach.
 The transactional and interact ional model.
 Pressure - environment fit model of stress.

-Module III: Causes and symptoms of stress

-Personal

-Organizational

-Environmental

-Module IV: Consequences of stress

-Effect on behaviour and personality

-Effect of stress on performance

-Individual and Organizational consequences with special focus on health
+Module III: Causes and symptoms of stress Personal Organizational Environmental Module IV: Consequences of stress Effect on behaviour and personality Effect of stress on performance Individual and Organizational consequences with special focus on health

-Module V: Strategies for stress management

-Importance of stress management

-Healthy and Unhealthy strategies

-Peer group and social support

-Happiness and well-being
+Module V: Strategies for stress management Importance of stress management Healthy and Unhealthy strategies Peer group and social support Happiness and well-being

+Viva based on personal journal Assessment of Behavioural change as a result of training Exit Level Rating by Self and Observer

-Components SAP A Mid Term Test (CT) VIVA Journal for Success (JOS) Weightage (%) 20 05 20 30 25
+Components SAP Α Mid Term Test (CT) VIVA Journal for Success (JOS) Weightage (%) 20 05 20 30 25

-- Blonna, Richard; Coping with Stress in a Changing World: Second edition - Pestonjee, D.M, Pareek, Udai, Agarwal Rita; Studies in Stress And its Management - Pestonjee, D.M.; Stress and Coping: The Indian Experience - Clegg, Brian; Instant Stress Management Bring calm to your life now
+- Blonna, Richard; Coping with Stress in a Changing World: Second edition - Pestonjee, D.M, Pareek, Udai, Agarwal Rita; Studies in Stress And its Management - Pestonjee, D.M.; Stress and Coping: The Indian Experience - Clegg, Brian; Instant Stress Management Bring calm to your life now i) express their sentiments, emotions and opinions, reacting to information, situations;